turbot/steampipe-mod-aws-compliance/README.md

 window at https://localhost:9194.
 From here, you can run benchmarks by selecting one or searching for a specific one.

-Instead of running benchmarks in a dashboard, you can also run checks within your terminal with the `steampipe check` command:
+Instead of running benchmarks in a dashboard, you can also run them within your terminal with the `steampipe check` command:

 Run all benchmarks:
 ```sh